namgang/grails322-plugin-issue/README.md

 # grails322-plugin-issue
-Samples to show loading problem for a Grails 3.2.2 plugin.
+Samples to show how subtly plugin generation toggles between plain jar output and a Boot repackaged jar.
+Originally I thought this was a problem in Grails 3.2.2, but that's not the case.
 This issue has no relationship to Grails 2.

 # Directories